 HISTORY OF MARCH

 The month that can come in “like a lion and out like a lamb” is named after the Roman god of war (and agriculture) Mars.
 March or Martius as it was known in ancient Rome is the first month of Spring, and a favorable season for travel, planting, or to begin a military campaign.
-March 1 in the Northern hemisphere it marks the beginning of the meteorological Spring and was the original New Year’s Day of Rome until that was changed to December of January under different rulers.
+March 1st in the Northern hemisphere marks the beginning of the meteorological Spring and was the original New Year’s Day of Rome until that was changed to December or January under different rulers.
 Some parts of Europe continued to use March as the beginning of the year until the 16th to 18th centuries when the West changed the calendar from the Julian to the Gregorian calendar.

 March winds and April showers?